Some Myths about Nutrition & Physical Activity

 Myth: Physical activity only counts if you do it for long periods of time.

-Fact: You don’t need to be active for long periods to get the amount of regular physical activity recommended in the Physical Activity Guidelines, which is at least 150 minutes, or 2 hours and 30 minutes, of moderate-intensity physical activity each week.
+Fact: You don’t need to be active for long periods to get the amount of regular physical activity recommended in the Physical Activity Guidelines for Americans, 2nd edition, (PDF, 14.2MB) which is at least 150 minutes, or 2 hours and 30 minutes, of moderate-intensity physical activity each week.
 An example of moderate-intensity activity is brisk walking.
 You can spread these sessions out over the week and even do short, 10-minute spurts of activity 3 times a day on 5 or more days a week.